-VARIABLE TYPE: C PROJECT MANAGER(S): Staffan I. Lindberg ADDITIONAL VERSIONS: \\osp, \\ord, \\codelow, \\codehigh, \\sd, \\mean, \\nr QUESTION: In this national election, was there evidence of other intentional irregularities by incumbent and/or opposition parties, and/or vote fraud?
+VARIABLE TYPE: C

+PROJECT MANAGER(S): Staffan I. Lindberg

+ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr QUESTION: In this national election, was there evidence of other intentional irregularities by incumbent and/or opposition parties, and/or vote fraud?

 CLARIFICATION: Examples include use of double IDs, intentional lack of voting materials, ballot-stuffing, misreporting of votes, and false collation of votes.
 This question does not refer to lack of access to registration, harassment of opposition parties, manipulations of the voter registry or vote-buying (dealt with in previous questions).

 RESPONSES:

-- 0: Yes.
-There were systematic and almost nationwide other irregularities. - 1: Yes, some.
-There were non-systematic, but rather common other irregularities, even if only in some parts of the country. - 2: Sporadic.
-There were a limited number of sporadic other irregularities, and it is not clear whether they were intentional or disfavored particular groups. - 3: Almost none.
-There were only a limited number of irregularities, and many were probably unintentional or did not disfavor particular groups' access to participation. - 4: None.
+0: Yes.
+There were systematic and almost nationwide other irregularities.
+1: Yes, some.
+There were non-systematic, but rather common other irregularities, even if only in some parts of the country.
+2: Sporadic.
+There were a limited number of sporadic other irregularities, and it is not clear whether they were intentional or disfavored particular groups.
+3: Almost none.
+There were only a limited number of irregularities, and many were probably unintentional or did not disfavor particular groups' access to participation.
+4: None.
 There was no evidence of intentional other irregularities.
 Unintentional irregularities resulting from human error and/or natural conditions may still have occurred.
 SCALE: Ordinal, converted to interval by the measurement model.
-DATA RELEASE: 1-14.
+DATA RELEASE: 1-15.

 CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology).

-DATE SPECIFIC: Election-specific dates (v2eltype).
+COUNTRY-YEAR AGGREGATION: Mean DATE SPECIFIC: Election-specific dates (v2eltype).

-CITATION: Pemstein et al. (2024, V-Dem Working Paper Series 2024:21); V-Dem Codebook (see suggested citation at the top of this document).

-YEARS: 1789-2023
+CITATION: Pemstein et al. (2024); Coppedge et al. (2025b).
+YEARS: 1789-2024

 4.1.3.4 Election free and fair (v2elfrfair)

-Long tag: vdem\cy\v2elfrfair
+Long tag: vdem_cy_v2elfrfair

 Original tag: v2elfrfair

-Dataset citation: Coppedge et al. (2024), Pemstein et al. (2024)
+Dataset citation: Coppedge et al. (2025b), Coppedge et al. (2025a)

+Variable citation: Pemstein et al. (2024), Coppedge et al. (2025b)

 Merge scores: